open-sdg/open-sdg/docs/data-configuration.md

 > For more technical information see the [InputSdmxMl_StructureSpecific class definition](https://github.com/open-sdg/sdg-build/blob/master/sdg/inputs/InputSdmxMl_StructureSpecific.py).

 **InputSdmxMl_UnitedNationsApi**: Input data from the United Nations Global SDG Database.
-The available parameters are the same as in InputSdmxJson.
+The available parameters are the same as in InputSdmxJson, plus the following:

+  * `reference_area`: The SDMX in the REF_AREA dimension.
+Defaults to '1' (world).
+  * `dimension_query`: Key/value pairs for SDMX dimensions to use in generating the query.
+For details see the [UN SDG API manual](https://unstats.un.org/sdgs/files/SDMX_SDG_API_MANUAL.pdf).

+> For more technical information see the [InputSdmxMl_UnitedNationsApi class definition](https://github.com/open-sdg/sdg-build/blog/master/sdg/inputs/InputSdmxMl_UnitedNationsApi.py).

 **InputWordMeta**: Input data from the [Microsoft Word templates](https://github.com/sdmx-sdgs/metadata) popular for SDG metdata.
+The available parameters are the same as InputCsvMeta.

+> For more technical information see the [InputWordMeta class definition](https://github.com/open-sdg/sdg-build/blog/master/sdg/inputs/InputWordMeta.py).

-The available parameters are:
+**InputYamlMeta**: Input metadata from YAML files.
+The available parameters are the same as InputCsvMeta.

-  *  `reference_area`: FINISH ME!!!!!!!!!!!!!!!!!
+> For more technical information see the [InputYamlMeta class definition](https://github.com/open-sdg/sdg-build/blog/master/sdg/inputs/InputYamlMeta.py).

 **InputYamlMdMeta**: Input metadata from a folder of YAML/Markdown files.
 The available parameters are the same as in InputCsvMeta.